Cheapest cars to insure in the UK 2023

 Why are some cars more expensive to insure?

-Here’s a list of other factors:
+Here’s a list of some other factors that can bump up premiums.

 • Soft tops or convertibles.
 Vehicles with soft tops are easier to break into than conventional cars, and they tend to need repairs at some point, so they represent a substantial risk to the insurer.